jothamgoh/jothamgoh.github.io/blog2/_posts/2020-10-16-data-analyst-chapter-two.markdown

 ### Low risk

 Being self-taught is low risk.
 What's the worst that could happen?
 I spend a few months to acquire new skills.
-If I realize I don't like the work, I'll just go back to my old job.
-There are no commitments.
-If I fail to learn and think that it's too hard, again, I'll go back to my previous job.
-I like the optionality, as there are no big commitments.
-Maybe I just have commitment phobia.
+If I realize I don't like the work or if I fail to learn and think that it's too hard, I'll just go back to my old job.
+I like the optionality.

 ### Self-taught can be faster